 During my trip through Portugal from North to South, I tried to follow the coast as much as possible for several reasons : fewer hills, more cycling paths and more campings that would be open in the low season.
 Campings located close to popular beaches are often really big and not very attractive.
 The worst place I camped was on Parque de Esmoriz in Esmoriz:

-Orbitur https://www.orbitur.pt/ is a chain of campings that are usually open all year and offer just a bit more space and vegetation.
+Orbitur https://www.orbitur.pt/ is a chain of campings that are usually open all year and usually have a bit more space and vegetation.

-Below are some other nice places in Portugal that I did like :
+Below are some other nice places in Portugal that I did like very much :

 Cepo Verde : nice terras camping in Montesinho nature park in the North with a good restaurant and a nice swimmingpool.